Exam area

 Kendrick School, London Road

-Ofsted: OutstandingGirls onlyCompetition: Very High
+Ofsted: OutstandingGirls onlyCompetition: High

 Overall GCSE score:92.6